spiderkitten/Starbug/local/posts/free-sewing-patterns.md

 date: 2025-11-02
 lastmod: 2025-11-11
 description: free sewing patterns!
+eleventyExcludeFromCollections: true
 ---

 ### Sewing is expensive, am I right?

-so here are some free patterns to make various things, from plushies to bags to clothing and other items.
+here are some free patterns from all over the internet to make various things, from plushies to bags to clothing and other items.
+None of them are my own patterns, although I do have some I may share at some point.

 I'll be updating this list over time.

 #### Plush Toys